TareqMia/TareqMia/README.md

 ### Hi there, I'm Tareq, a Software Engineer 👋

-I am a recent graduate from Stony Brook University with a degree in Computer Science.
+I graduated from Stony Brook University with a degree in Computer Science.
 I specialize in Full-Stack and Mobile Development.

 ## Skills
 - **Programming Languages:** <br>